-- 2. Voting Round.
 The eligible voters are the full-time members of the University Faculty who are eligible to vote in their respective college election of faculty members to the University Senate.
 Each voter must rank order exactly three (3) candidates from the list of the six (6) nominees on the voting ballot.
 Failure to rank order exactly three (3) different candidates will disqualify the ballot.
-References in sections (3), (4), and (5) below to "ballots" refers only to those ballots certified as countable. - 3.
-Tabulation Round(s).
-First, the total number of eligible ballots is determined.
+References in sections (3), (4), and (5) below to "ballots" refers only to those ballots certified as countable.